bmkessler/streamstats/README.md

-This implementation includes some of the HyperLogLog++ enhancements such as the 64-bit hash function which eliminates the large cardinality correction for hash collisions and an empirical bias correction for small cardinalities this is also space in-efficient since bytes are used to store the counts which could be at most 60 < 2^6
+This implementation includes some of the HyperLogLog++ enhancements such as the 64-bit hash function which eliminates the large cardinality correction for hash collisions and an empirical bias correction for small cardinalities
+The implementation is space in-efficient since bytes are used to store the counts which could be at most 60 < 2^6

 ## Benchmarks
 ```